-Any part-time graduate student in a degree program is allowed to participate in crossregistration.
+Any part-time graduate student in a degree program is allowed to participate in cross-registration.
 Students may only take one cross-registration course a semester and are required to take at least one Brandeis course in addition to the cross-registered course.

 Cross-registration in undergraduate level courses requires special written permission from Program Directors of a student's degree program.
 It is the student's responsibility to obtain permission to apply the credits towards graduation.
 Often, supplemental work is expected by the student's degree program.
 Please consult your advisor before pursuing credit for an undergraduate course.

-The cross-registration form is now available online and will be available during Fall 2021 registration through September 13.
-Upon completion of the form, a cross-registration form will be emailed to you within 24 hours (one business day).
+The cross-registration form is now available online and will be available during Fall 2022 registration through September 8.
+Upon completion of the form, a signed cross-registration form as a PDF attachment will be sent to your email address within 2 - 3 business days.
 Obtain the signature of the course instructor and the registrar of the consortium school where the course is offered.
 Fill out any paperwork required by the host institution.